 The state in which the Hospital is located does not require certificate of need review prior to development or construction of a hospital.
-Applicable state law requires new hospitals to submit preliminary and final architectural plans and specifications to the state agency for plan review and approval before construction begins.
-The state agency conducts intermediate and final inspections to verify compliance with approved construction documents and applicable rules and standards.
-Successful completion of the plan review process is required to obtain hospital licensure
+Applicable state law requires new hospitals to submit preliminary and final architectural plans and specifications to the state health department for plan review and approval before construction begins.
+The state health department conducts intermediate and final inspections to verify compliance with approved construction documents and applicable rules and standards.
+Successful completion of the plan review process is required to obtain hospital licensure.

-Requestor has certified that the final plan review documents were submitted to the state agency in September 2003.
+Requestor has certified that the application for plan review was submitted to the state agency in September 2003.
+Final approval was not received until after November 18, 2003.